 The instigation of any new development beyond that described in this Official Statement will be dependent on several factors including, to a great extent, the general and other economic conditions which would affect the ability to sell lots and/or property and of any homebuilder to sell completed homes as described in this Official Statement under the caption "INVESTMENT CONSIDERATIONS."
 If the undeveloped portion of the District is eventually developed, additions to the water, wastewater, and drainage system required to service such undeveloped acreage may be financed by future District bond issues, if any, and developer contributions, if any, as required by the TCEQ.
+The District's Engineer estimates that the amount of unissued bonds authorized at the Bond Election and currently permitted pursuant to the Restated Consent Agreement is sufficient to reimburse the Developer for the existing utility facilities and provide utility service to the remaining undeveloped but potentially developable acres within the District.
 See "THE BONDS - Issuance of Additional Debt."
-The Developers are under no obligation to complete any development, if begun, and may modify or discontinue development plans in their sole discretion.
+The Developer is under no obligation to complete any development, if begun, and may modify or discontinue development plans in its sole discretion.
 Accordingly, the District makes no representation that future development will occur.